KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 (conf-use-idle-io-priority)=
 [`use-idle-io-priority`](conf-use-idle-io-priority)

-Type: Boolean, Default value: False, Available since: 1.12
+Type: Boolean, Default value: False

 Use lower priority for disk and other I/O, which can significantly improve the responsiveness of the rest of the system at the expense of